M'Bayar

-The M'Bayar is a breed of small horse from the historic region of Baol in Senegal, in West Africa.
+The M'Bayar is a Senegalese breed of small horse from the historic region of Baol in central Senegal.
 It is the most numerous of the four Senegalese horse breeds, the others being the Fleuve, the Foutanké and the M'Par.

 History

 The origins of the horse in Senegal are not documented.
 The M'Bayar may either be an autochthonous breed with ancient origins in the area, or may be a descendant of Barb horses from the Maghreb countries to the north.
 In the twentieth century the breed was influenced by Barb horses imported from Mali, Mauretania and Morocco; the pure-blood Arab and Anglo-Arab stock at the Centre de Recherches Zootechniques of Dahra have also had an influence.